Law of Equity

 The so-called "dieselgate" litigation has captured the attention of many claimants and claimant law firms across Europe over the past several years and continues to gain momentum.
 Claims have been and continue to be brought against various OEMs.

-The principal issue against OEMs centres around allegations of installation of so-called "defeat devices", allegedly installed to assist vehicles defeat emissions tests.
+The principal issue against OEMs centres around allegations of installation of so-called "defeat devices", allegedly installed to help vehicles "defeat" emissions tests.
 For example, the "defeat device" allegedly inserted in vehicles manufactured by the Volkswagen (VW) group was a programme in the engine software that allowed vehicles to perceive if they were being driven under test conditions by measuring conditions associated with a driving test, such as distance, speed and even the position of the wheel, and utilise anti-pollution measures accordingly.
 Similarly, software in Mercedes-Benz engines is alleged to have activated a special temperature control, referred to as a "thermal window", allowing the coolant circuit to be kept artificially cooler and delaying the warm-up of the engine oil.
-This resulted in nitrogen oxide (NOx) levels remaining below the legal limit for emissions testing but in normal driving conditions the software would deactivate, allegedly allowing emissions levels to surpass legal limits.
+This resulted in nitrogen oxide (NOx) levels remaining below the legal limit for emissions testing, while in normal driving conditions, the software would deactivate, allegedly allowing emissions levels to surpass legal limits.

 In July 2021, another dieselgate claim was issued in the High Court against the VW group.
 This claim potentially covers a much bigger group of affected cars, including some Porsche vehicles.
 Several sets of proceedings have also been issued against Mercedes-Benz in response to the recall order issued by the German road vehicle authority, the KBA, in June 2018.
 In addition, claims have now been issued against Fiat Chrysler, Nissan, Renault, Ford, PSA (Peugeot Citroën), Vauxhall and Jaguar Land Rover.